trilemma-dev/SwiftAuthorizationSample/README.md

 By specifying "auto-increment-version", the script will increment the patch value of the `CFBundleVersion` entry if the source code has changed.
 In order for the script to determine if the source code has changed it creates an entry in your helper tool's info property list with the `BuildHash` key and a value equal to the SHA256 hash of the helper tool's source code.
-In order for the version number to continue autoincrementing you'll need to commit these changes.
+For the version number to continue autoincrementing you'll need to commit these changes.
 If you do not want this autoincrement behavior, do not specify `auto-increment-version` as an argument for the build script.
+Note that changes to framework dependencies will *not* cause an autoincrement.

 ## Communicating With a Helper Tool
 Communication between your app and the helper tool should be thought of as a client server relationship.
 Your app functions as the client and the helper tool as the server.
 Similarly to communicating with a server over the Internet, your app does not start or stop the server.
-While in theory there are multiple ways for your client to communicate with the server, in practice an XPC Mach Service should be used.
+While in theory there are multiple ways for your app to communicate with the helper tool, in practice an XPC Mach Service should be used.
 Note that while this uses XPC for communication, this does **not** make the helper tool an XPC Service.

 launchd will ensure your helper tool is running if it needs to handle a request.
 If it was not already running when you made a request, expect a small amount of initial latency.